a-barbera/Project_2_ETL_Challenge/README.md

 <b>Our project code and resources can be found here:  https://github.com/a-barbera/Project_2_ETL_Challenge </b>

+In order to repeat our process, please refer to the folder "Files_to_Run" for the python code and sql schema files necessary.

 <b>Our project report, which contains the information below, can be found here: https://docs.google.com/document/d/1YgUe0VId4TOvE90VQPkQg-IZkdX_sA7_XXheLVe69ws/edit?usp=share_link</b>

 # Voter Aggregation